-Online videos are part of our life now.
+Online videos are now part of our life.
 We get exposed to them every day.
 Today, there are over 4 billion visits per day on YouTube alone.
-300 hours worth of videos get uploaded to YouTube every single minute.
+300 hours worth of videos get uploaded on YouTube every single minute.
 Not surprising.

-Despite that humongous number of online videos and users, not so much efforts are being put on easing the use and digestion of those videos.
-Video players/providers remain basic and fail to answer upcoming challenges.
-From players for example, all you get is a play/pause button and you can go to minute X. That’s it!
+Despite that humongous number of online videos and users, not so much effort is being put on processing and easing the use of these videos.
+What is more, video players/providers remain basic and fail to answer upcoming challenges.
+A play/pause button and a cursor is usually all you can get.

-Could you do more?
-Is there a way to make your video experience better?
+What more could you get ?
+And is there a way to make your video experience better?
 Absolutely.
-There should be more technologies focusing on answering those needs and ViJump proposes an interesting approach.
+There should be more technologies focusing on answering those needs and ViJump offers an interesting approach.

 We need shorter and more focused videos: Video trimming

 Back when the internet was an emerging technology, we were happy to see a page show up after a minute.
-Now it is not an option for any internet user anymore because speed matters so much to us.
-Well, videos are getting longer and longer and that’s not a bad thing, as long as they are useful.
+Now it is no longer an option for any internet user as speed matters so much.
+What is more, videos are getting longer, which is not a bad thing as long as they are useful.
 It is okay to cover different aspects and topics in the same video.
-While we get information from video, in the coming years it will be crucial to get the information we are looking for very fast.
-The challenge is not that people producing videos need to change the way they do things but that the ones watching the videos should be able to easily focus on the interesting sequences.
+While we get information from videos, in the coming years it will be crucial to get the information we are looking faster.
+The challenge is not that people producing videos need to change the way they do things but that the ones watching the videos should be able to easily focus on the sequences that interest.

-Have you ever watched a video and thought: “wow these parts are interesting, let me save it for later for myself or show to my friend John”?
+Have you ever watched a video and thought: “these parts are interesting, let me save it for later for myself or show to my friend John”?
 Not that you have a friend called John but you get the point… When you take a book or a magazine, you can read it in the order that you want, skip parts (diagonal reading), highlight parts and even read abstracts ( short summary) made by others.
 With videos, all you can do right now is to try to memorize the time intervals corresponding to your points of interest.
-That’s not possible.
+This is not possible.

 Searching inside videos: